motifmarkets/motif-core/etc/motif-core.api.md

     }
     // (undocumented)
     export type RegistrationHandle = Handle;
 }

+// Warning: (ae-internal-missing-underscore) The name "CommandStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export namespace CommandStaticInitialise {
+    // (undocumented)
+    export function initialise(): void;
+}

 // Warning: (ae-missing-release-tag) "CommandUiAction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)